1775 to 1822 (PDF File)

 September 14th, Lt.
 Latre discovers 6 more American fishing vessels and 1 French ship.
 All are ordered away and their huts and gardens destroyed.

-American sealing vessels Betsey, Josephus and Swallow hunt at the Falkland Islands.
-Swallow takes 16,000 Fur Seal skins and a quantity of Elephant Seal oil.
+Swallow leaves the archipelago with a cargo of 16,000 Fur Seal skins and a quantity of Elephant Seal oil.